 - "Teaching Equality: What the Principle of Equal Pay for Equal Work Means for Lecturers at the University of Michigan" a report prepared for the Lecturers' Employee Organization, December 2012. - "Is There a Race to the Bottom in the Global South?
-An Analysis of China's Impact on Wages in Mexico's Manufacturing Sector" -- to be included in an anthology of essays on the dynamics of global capitalism edited by Bob Ross. - "Long-Term Outcomes: How Participation in Project Community Affects UM Alumni" a more focused version of this paper, incorporating the results of a second wave of alumni surveys, will be submitted for review to The Michigan Journal for Community Service Learning in the summer of 2013.
-I will be lead author; Johanna Masse, Lizzy McDonald and Ewan Compton will be listed as co-authors. - "At what cost?
-Mapping the experiences of low-wage workers and the impact of recent immigration on native-born workers in Washtenaw County," Community Report, Washtenaw County Workers' Center (June 2008), 18 pp. (with Alice Gates) this report was issued as part of a Washtenaw County Workers' Center campaign in the local restaurant sector.
-It was a significant intervention in this context, but I do not think the data were gathered for the report were extensive enough to warrant scholarly publication. - "Labour Movement Revitalization," to be published in an anthology of papers on key concepts necessary for understanding labor movement power and dynamics in the era of neoliberal globalization.
-The chapters have been written by members of the CRIMT team discussed under the Research Projects heading above.
-A publisher is currently being sought.
+An Analysis of China's Impact on Wages in Mexico's Manufacturing Sector" - "Long-Term Outcomes: How Participation in Project Community Affects UM Alumni" a more focused version of this paper, incorporating the results of a second wave of alumni surveys.
+Johanna Masse, Lizzy McDonald and Ewan Compton will be co-authors. - "At what cost?
+Mapping the experiences of low-wage workers and the impact of recent immigration on native-born workers in Washtenaw County," Community Report, Washtenaw County Workers' Center (June 2008), 18 pp. (with Alice Gates) - this report was issued as part of a Washtenaw County Workers' Center campaign in the local restaurant sector.
+It was a significant intervention in this context, but I do not think the data were gathered for the report were extensive enough to warrant scholarly publication. - "Labour Movement Revitalization," was to be published in an anthology of papers on key concepts necessary for understanding labor movement power and dynamics in the era of neoliberal globalization.
+A CRIMT book project for which a publisher was not found.